A Modern Theory of Cross-Validation through the Lens of Stability: Some Applications

 where $s(\cdot,\cdot;\D)$ is the conformity score function fitted from $\D$. \item Let

 \item Output

-\end{enumerate} In the above description of cross conformal prediction, we omitted the rounding, ignored the $1/(n_\te+1)$ term in the definition of $\hat p_k(y,z)$, and changed the normalization factor from $1/(n_\te+1)$ to $1/n_\te$.
+\end{enumerate} In the above description of cross-conformal prediction, we omitted the rounding, ignored the $1/(n_\te+1)$ term in the definition of $\hat p_k(y,z)$, and changed the normalization factor from $1/(n_\te+1)$ to $1/n_\te$.
 These will only cause negligible differences in the resulting quantities and will disappear in the asymptotic analysis below.
-In return, we gain a perfect matching between the cross conformal $p$-value $\hat p_{\rm cc}$ and a general cross-validation statistic considered in this article.
+In return, we gain a perfect matching between the cross-conformal $p$-value $\hat p_{\rm cc}$ and a general cross-validation statistic considered in this article.

 Due to the dependence caused by the fold rotation, the fold-specific conformal $p$-values $\hat p_k(y,z)$ are often dependent and hence it is hard to claim the finite-sample distribution-free coverage guarantee \eqref{eq:5.5-conf-coverage} for the cross-conformal prediction set $\hat C_{\rm cc}$.
 However, in practice it is often observed that cross-conformal prediction sets offer accurate coverage with favorable efficiency (measured as the size of the prediction set) compared to the split conformal prediction set, thanks to a more efficient use of the data.